 Buhl holds a master’s degree in commercial science from the University of Economics, Vienna (1987).
 He also completed the advanced management program at INSEAD Fontainbleau in 1992 and received his Doctor of Law degree from the University of Vienna in 1989.

 CEO of voestalpine

 Wolfgang Eder studied law at the University of Salzburg, where he graduated (Dr.) in 1976.
 In 1978 he joined voestalpine’s legal department where he built up the M&A section and later became company secretary in 1989.
 In 1995–after organizing the IPO of the “new” voestalpine AG–he was elected as a member of the board and in 2001 as its deputy chairman.

 Wolfgang Eder has been chairman and CEO of voestalpine AG since April 2004.
 In that position, he is responsible for group strategy, R&D, legal affairs and M&A, group compliance, group personnel, group communication and branding, investor relations, and internal auditing.
 Mr. Eder is also head of the Steel Division, voestalpine’s largest business unit.

-He holds leading positions in the Federation of Austrian Industrialists, is vice chairman of the World Steel Association, and–since 2010–is president of the European Steel Association (EUROFER).
+He holds leading positions in the Federation of Austrian Industrialists, is Chairman of the World Steel Association, and President of the European Steel Association (EUROFER).